Cloud Computing is Green Computing

 Many companies of course have various initiatives to lower their energy consumption costs purely from a cost savings perspective, others do so because of social, environmental or legal obligations, and with various tax incentives and interest free loans available for companies lowering carbon emissions this topic becomes even more important for all businesses to consider whatever your view of the 'cloud'.

-Mangoho are UK Zoho Partners and offer affordable cloud computing consulting services as well as a suite of cloud based IT solutions for small businesses in UK.
-For more information on how you can switch your business to the cloud, please contact us here.
+Mangoho are UK Zoho Partners based in Wales and offer affordable cloud computing consulting services as well as a suite of cloud based IT solutions for businesses in UK.